Full stack developer resumes demonstrate breadth without sacrificing depth — owning a feature from database to UI.

 Follow this structure to ensure recruiters find what they need — and ATS systems score your resume correctly.

-Name, phone, professional email, LinkedIn URL, city/state (no full address needed).
-For tech roles, include your GitHub URL.
+Name, phone, professional email, LinkedIn URL, and city/state.
+For tech roles, include your GitHub URL and portfolio link — many ATS systems parse these.

 Separate frontend and backend skills.
 Include GitHub.
 Emphasize end-to-end feature ownership.